Cameroon Country Summary

 Economy

-Cameroon is experiencing an economic recovery, with the IMF projecting real GDP growth of 4.3 percent in 2024, driven by higher oil prices and increased non-oil production.
-Despite facing challenges such as a high debt burden and external shocks from global events, the country is implementing investment incentives aimed at boosting local production and infrastructure development.
-However, Cameroon remains fragile, with governance weaknesses and political risks that could impact its economic potential.
+Cameroon is experiencing economic recovery amid global uncertainties, with the IMF projecting a real GDP growth of 4.3 percent in 2024, driven by higher oil prices and increased non-oil production.
+Despite being the largest economy in the Central African Economic and Monetary Community, Cameroon faces challenges such as a high debt burden, governance weaknesses, and external shocks from events like the COVID-19 pandemic and the war in Ukraine, which have impacted food and fuel supplies.

 Buy Full Cameroon Report